Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Applications

 \subsection{Field data examples}

-In this section, we applied the seismic amplitude versus offset inversion method to seismic field data from the Troll field of the Norwegian North Sea.
+The field example assesses applicability to real data with a single well-log-based initial model and does not repeat the initial-model ensemble of Example~3.
+Field partial-angle stacks are treated within the same convolutional framework as the synthetic tests, i.e., as primary PP angle gathers after conventional prestack processing, without explicit two-dimensional wave-equation modeling in the inversion loop.
+The seismic amplitude-versus-offset inversion method is applied to seismic field data from the Troll field in the Norwegian North Sea.
 The Troll field is one of the largest offshore gas and oil fields in the North Sea, located west of Norway on the Horda Platform, which contains massive gas accumulations with a thin oil rim.
 A vertical slice from inline 900 is extracted for testing the proposed inversion, as it exhibits pronounced lateral and vertical structural variations.
-The seismic data comprises three-angle gathers (near, mid, and far) with a sampling interval of 4 milliseconds, as shown in Figure \ref{fig:11}.
+The seismic data comprises three-angle stacks (near, mid, and far) with a sampling interval of 4 milliseconds.
+The near-, mid-, and far-angle stacks correspond to central incidence angles of approximately $8^\circ$, $22^\circ$, and $37^\circ$, respectively.
 The wavelets were extracted statistically by computing and averaging the amplitude spectra of all traces, smoothing the composite spectrum, and converting it to the time domain to obtain compact zero-phase wavelets.
-Low-frequency models of the well log data are used as initial models, and seismic inversion is performed on a trace-by-trace basis.
-Inverted models, including the P wave velocity, the S wave velocity, and the density, are shown in Figure \ref{fig:12}.
-The inversion results yield high-resolution elastic models that are consistent with the seismic data and remain constrained within realistic physical limits.
-The results show that the inversion effectively reconstructs high-contrast layers and subtle variations, ensuring that both major reflectors and secondary features are accurately reproduced.
+Low-frequency models of the well log data are used as initial models, and seismic inversion is performed trace-by-trace.